miklevin/MikeLev.in/_posts/2024-11-21-pipulate-pipeline-born-again.md

     - URLs are the source of truth and state carrier in Pipulate
     - The URL cleaning process ensures consistent URL formats for pipeline processing
     - Browser is used purely as UI, with all state managed server-side
-    - This pattern is ONLY appropriate for single-user localhost applications
+    - This pattern is VERY appropriate for single-user localhost applications
     - Avoids client-side state management anti-patterns (cookies, localStorage, etc)
     """
     def __init__(self, app, route_prefix="/workflow"):